-- Coordinate news to parents via class reps, e-mail lists, PAC newsletter - Update PAC and Community Bulletin Board regularly - Organize ways to encourage parents to volunteer - Encourage volunteer sign-up for school events - Coordinate with office administration
+- Coordinate news to parents via class reps, e-mail lists, etc - Organize ways to encourage parents to volunteer - Encourage volunteer sign-up for school events - Coordinate with office administration

 EMERGENCY/EARTHQUAKE PREPAREDNESS

 An ongoing committee of teachers and parents meets regularly to review current supplies, equipment needs, training, response plans and parent education.
 Parents should ensure that their emergency release information is up to date at all times.